 A Johnson’s Nursery origination; J.N.
 Plant Selections introduction, Lacette™ Fragrant Sumac was selected for its dense, mounded habit and refined textured foliage.
 This shrub lends an air of sophistication to sites where few other plants will grow.
 The aromatic leaves are glossy green during summer, turning brilliant shades of red in fall.
 Lacette™ Fragrant Sumac is an excellent choice where low maintenance, durability, and ornamental value are desired!

-Lacette™ Fragrant Sumac thrives in tough sites and is well suited for parking lots, embankments, or informal landscapes.
+Lacette™ Fragrant Sumac thrives in tough sites and is well suited for parking lots, embankments, and both formal and informal landscapes.
 With a high value to wildlife, this shrub is an excellent component to bird and butterfly gardens or for low living fences.

 The fuzzy drupes of Lacette™ Fragrant Sumac are loved by birds during autumn and winter.
 In summer, birds will also visit the plant to feed on insects found on the leaves and buds.
 Cardinals, Red-Eyed Vireos, and Grosbeaks are often found where Lacette™ Fragrant Sumac is grown.

 Lacette™ Fragrant Sumac is of high value to native bees and butterflies.
 The early spring flowers that emerge before the leaves are an excellent nectar source, and many insects use other plant parts for nest construction.
 The shrub also serves as a larval host to the Banded Hairstreak butterfly.

 The free-branching habit of Lacette™ Fragrant Sumac minimizes the need for pruning.
 If you desire a more tidy appearance, shear the shrub immediately after flowering in spring to allow next year’s flower buds to set.
 Pruning during the dormant season will remove these flowers and their wildlife value for the coming year.